 The festivals are just around the corner, many families will be busy preparing for the celebrations.
 Some of you may be giving good thought as to what to give away as presents.
 So how about trying something new by gifting your friends and relatives fresh spices?
 You can check out the fresh offerings from keralaspicesonline.com.

 Allspice is believed to have originated in Southern Mexico and spread across Central America and to other warm places across the world..
 The British were the first westerners to become enamored by this spice.
 It seems they could not decide which spice the berries resembled and so decided to call it all-spice.
-If one really wishes to remember the fragrance of allspice, all one need do is recall the scent of the men’s after-shave cosmetic called Old Spice.
-Allspice is available as dried berries, fresh ground and in a powdered form
+If one really wishes to remember the fragrance of allspice, all one needs to do is recall the scent of the men’s after-shave cosmetic called Old Spice.
+Allspice is available as dried berries, fresh ground, and in a powdered form

 The dried allspice looks like peppercorns and has long shelf life when it is used whole.
-You can ground a few allspice berries to get the distinctive fresh aroma which can be added to your dishes.
+You can ground a few allspice berries to get the distinctive fresh aroma that can be added to your dishes.
 Fresh leaves of allspice are also widely used especially when it is still green and not dried.
 The leaves also infuse the flavors just like bay leaves do.
 You can easily order fresh allspice in bulk from keralaspicesonline.com and gift-wrap it in small quantities to give them away as presents.